xiuxianwang/GPS-C-algorithm/README.md

 stochstic kriging of Ankenman et. al. (2010).
 Files LogPL.m, corrcubR.m and correxpR.m are the functions required by Files SKfit.m and SKpredict.m.

 Files Matrix_inverse.m and Matrix_inverse_1.m are used to calculate and record the inverse of the covariance matrix of each iteration.
 File Matrix_inverse.m use the inverse function of Matlab _inv()_ directly.
-File Matrix_inverse_1.m (to be updated)

-File SKpredict_fmincon.m is used to find the optimal solution of the contructed Gaussian-surrogate model aound the best point of a dense grid.  (to be updated)
+File Matrix_inverse_1.m uses block matrix inversion to reduce computational complexity.

+Files SKpredict_fmincon.m and find_current_best.m are used to find the current optimal solution of the contructed Gaussian-surrogate model.
+File SKpredict_fmincon.m is used in two-dimensional problems, where it is possible to construct and evaluate a dense grid, to find current best solutions around the grid-best solution.
+File find_current_best.m is used in high-dimensional problems to search good solutions in the whole feasible region.
+In both files, the Matlab optimizer _fmincon()_ is used.

+File Sampling.m is used to sample solutions in each iteration.
+The Markov Chain Coordinate Sampling (MCCS) scheme is adopted in this paper.